Funky-Punky/FPV_SS22_Repetitorium/Equational Reasoning/README.md

 Assume, that all expressions terminate.

+1. Answer the following questions
+    + How can we prove that two expressions evaluate to the same value for all inputs?
+    + Which proving-technique can we use to prove that a function behaves correctly for *all* possible inputs?
+    + What is generalization?
+When is it necessary?
+    + Why do we need an instantiation step?

-1. Do the first exercise on [Artemis](https://artemis.ase.in.tum.de/courses/253/exercises/10310) on Equational Reasoning.
+2. Do the first exercise on equational reasoning [w12t01](https://artemis.ase.in.tum.de/courses/253/exercises/10310) on Equational Reasoning.

-2. Show that the statement
+3. Show that the statement

     ```ocaml
     fold_right (fun e a -> g e :: a) l []   =   map g l
     ```

     holds for all Lists l and functions g.
-3. Show that the statement
+4. Show that the statement

     ```ocaml
     fold_left (fun acc _ -> acc + 1) 0 l   =   len_tr 0 l
     ```

     holds for all Lists l.
-4. Show that the statement
+5. Show that the statement

     ```ocaml
     nlen n l   =   fold_left (+) 0 (map (fun _ -> n) l)
     ```

     holds for all Lists l.
-5. Show that the statement
+6. Show that the statement

    ```ocaml
    fold_left (+) 0 l   =   fold_right (+) l 0
    ```

    holds for all Lists l.
-6. Consider the following functions
+7. Consider the following functions

    ```ocaml
    let rec fac n = if n < 1 the 1 else n * fac (n-1)